andrechristikan/ack-nestjs-boilerplate/README.md

 ### Response Structure

-This section till describe structure of the response.
+This section will describe the structure of the response.

 #### Response Metadata